ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 09.md

 #### 5. First Principle
 "Honoring God's command to rest is more essential than breaking this commitment to work."

-### Option 3: Contact Leadership and Let Them Decide
+### Response 3: Contact Leadership and Let Them Decide
 | Pros                          | Cons                                   |
 |-------------------------------|----------------------------------------|
 | Shows that you are seeking guidance.          | Leadership could put blame on you.       |